matwilso/generative_models/README.md

 the code and lets you train it all in a single run.
 And we also use our TransformerCNN, instead of our PixelCNN.

+Also VQ-VAE usually produces codes in a 32x32 space, which is larger than an MNIST image lol.
+We downsample to 7x7 codes, where K=64, so it is 64-way categorical.
+This still amounts to 64^49 possible values that the codes can take on.
+So you could say it's still pretty expressive.

 ```
 python main.py --model=vqvae
 ```